GovTechSG/seed-documentation/onboard-device/public-officer.md

 ```
 2. Record the Intune Device ID displayed in the Terminal window.

-> **Note**: The following steps (3 and 4) are for users with **non-SE GSIB** devices.
-If you have an **SE GSIB** device, proceed to step 5.

-3. Log in to the [TechPass portal](https://portal.techpass.gov.sg/secure/account/profile).
+3. For **non-SE GSIB devices**: Log in to the [TechPass portal](https://portal.techpass.gov.sg/secure/account/profile).

+For **SE GSIB** devices: [raise a service request](https://go.gov.sg/seed-techpass-support) to register your Intune Device ID and skip the remaining steps.
+An email confirming successful onboarding will be sent to you within two hours.

 4. On the TechPass portal, go to your user name at the top right and select **My Account**.
 Your **Profile** details will be displayed.

-5. If you have an **SE GSIB** device, [raise a service request](https://go.gov.sg/seed-techpass-support) to register your Intune Device ID and skip the remaining steps.
-An email confirming successful onboarding will be sent to you within two hours.

 6. Click **Onboard device to SEED** and follow the on-screen instructions to submit your Intune Device ID.